The

 with Debbie Irving at

-Now, with the founding of the BlackNorth Initiative, Wes takes aim at ending systemic anti-Black racism.
-It’s a huge goal, but one he’s tackling with heart, soul, smarts, and every connection he’s made in an extraordinary career that’s taken him to the centre of the Canadian establishment.
-Throughout his life he’s resisted sinking into despair or getting lost in anger; now he wants to tell truth to power and pave a path forward.
+Now, with the founding of the BlackNorth Initiative, Wes takes aim at ending systemic anti-Black racism—a monumental goal he's pursuing with heart, intelligence, and every connection forged during an extraordinary career that has placed him at the center of the Canadian establishment.
+Throughout his life, he has resisted despair and refused to be consumed by anger.
+Now, he's ready to speak truth to power and pave a path forward for others to follow.

 The